dbaschiera/NAPDE_project/README.md

 ## Repository Structure

 - **`main.edp`**
   This is the FreeFem++ code implementing the full optimization pipeline.
-It performs the following steps:
-  - Solution of the periodic cell problems to compute the homogenized stiffness tensor;
-  - Evaluation of the objective functional (foreshortening) and enforcement of mechanical and geometric constraints;
-  - Application of Helmholtz filtering and anisotropic mesh adaptation;
-  - Constrained optimization via the *Ipopt* solver.
+Refer to the report for the complete algorithm.

 - **`results/`**
   Contains `.vtk` files with: